Traditional marriage in Hausa culture: Sadaki

 This is the stage of paying the bride price or dowry.
-It starts with a minimum amount called "Rubu Dinar" in Hausa, ranging to the highest amount the groom can afford to pay.
-Islamic teaching teaches that a lesser dowry paid produces a more blessed marriage.
+It starts with a minimum amount called Rubu Dinar in Hausa, ranging to the highest amount the groom can afford to pay.
+Islamic tradition teaches that a lesser dowry paid produces a more blessed marriage.
 The money being paid as bride price is being announced to the hearing of everyone present.
-The bride price could be money paid in cash or in installments or it could be labor for a Damsel.
-As for a divorced or a widow, she gets to decide her bride price.
+The bride price could be money paid in cash, installments, or in labor.
+As for a divorced woman or a widow, she gets to decide her bride price.

+Lefe

+Lefe refers to the items that groom purchase for the bride.

 Wedding Fatiha

+The wedding date is called the Fatiha.
+The wedding Fatiha used to organize inside the mosque after Friday prayer (jumu'a prayer) and it only consists of men like the husband, father of the groom, friends of the groom, witnesses, and people that attended the jumu'a prayer.

-The wedding date is called the fatiha.
-Women are not expected to be seen in the wedding fatiha rather they are to be with the bride celebrating her last day as a single and also prepare her for the married life.
-The bride gets to sit in the midst of her female friends, relax and paint her lovely fingers and feet with henna, and her friends also paint theirs too.
-The bride in hausa is called "amarya" whereas the groom is called "ango".
+Women are not expected to be seen in the wedding Fatiha, rather they are to be with the bride celebrating her last day as a single woman and also prepare her for the married life.

+The bride gets to sit in the midst of her female friends, relax, and paint her fingers and feet with henna, and her friends also paint theirs too.
+The bride in Hausa is called Amarya whereas the groom is called Ango.

-At the wedding reception, food and drinks are being served to the guests.
+At the wedding reception, food and drinks are served to the guests.
 In Hausa tradition, it is the duty of the husband to rent an empty house while the responsibility of furnishing it is the responsibility of the bride's family.

-Kai Amariya
+Kai Amarya

 After the wedding, the bride is being accompanied to her husband's home to be well welcomed by the groom's family.
 They chant songs on their way and carry all the bride's belongings with them.